“You are the face of the future.”

 Of all the statements about my multiracial “mixed” features, indeed of all the comments about my appearance, you are the face of the future has a special ring to it.
 It seems so alluring.
 There is a fierce optimism to it.
 As if my face itself held a revolution.
 As if I held the ideal future in my DNA.

 As much as I would like to be a part of the future—the better, brighter future, I’m sure that everyone wants to be a part of it too.
 No one wants their existence to be diminished or dismissed.
 Not now, certainly not for posterity.
 What that ideal future would look like and how we go about achieving it—that’s where we differ, that’s what we argue about and shed blood over.

 To me, the ideal future is a green, technologically advanced utopia, where massive problems such as poverty and pollution have been left behind for good.
 Where no one must fight for basic human rights, or the necessities of food, water, shelter and healthcare.
 Where education, opportunity and dignity are given to all humans, freely and readily.
-I would also like to see an end to rape, torture, wars and senseless violence.
+I would also like to see an end to senseless violence.
 If even just one of these dreams could inch closer to becoming a reality, it would be a massive leap in the right direction.
 However, I am no idealist.
 I do not dream of a world of total predictability, without any danger or risk, struggle or pain.

 But who am I to say I know what’s right for humanity?
 Who am I to conceive of any kind of progress?
 Who am I to even allude to being the face to the future?
 What is anyone’s claim to any of this anyway?